Kirk S. Sims

 Phone Extension: 2471

-Dr. Sims brings a wealth of intercultural ministry experience to the classrooms of Asbury University, having served for 17 years as a pastor and missionary in Georgia, Ghana, the United Kingdom, and Germany.
+Dr. Sims arrived at Asbury University in 2016 with a wealth of intercultural ministry experience to the classrooms of Asbury University, having served for 17 years as a pastor and missionary in Georgia, Ghana, the United Kingdom, and Germany.
 An avid traveler who has visited over 60 countries, he enjoys learning about new cultures, especially when it comes to discovering how the church has found culturally relevant ways to help the Gospel come alive to people.
 As someone who has helped plant churches and taught evangelists in Africa, he is very well aware of the demographic shift in the center of gravity of the Christian church to the Global South.
 He is committed to encouraging mission movements and building bridges between believers in this day when mission is from everywhere to everywhere.
-As a missionary, he also served in various leadership capacities, including Field Leader for Ghana and Regional Consultant for Europe with The Mission Society.
+As a missionary, he also served in various leadership capacities, including Field Leader for Ghana and Regional Consultant for Europe with TMS Global; he is now a member of its board of directors.
 Dr. Sims attended the Third Lausanne Congress on World Evangelization and has been a delegate to the World Methodist Conference.
 In his free time, he enjoys hiking, bicycling, being outside enjoying the beauty of God’s creation, and spending time with his family.
-Dr. Sims is married to fellow United Methodist minister, the Rev. Nicole Sims.
+Dr. Sims is married to fellow United Methodist minister, the Rev. Nicole Sims, who is the Director of Community Formation at Asbury Theological Seminary.
 They have two sons, Aidan and Eli.